OpenAI Provider

 .

-Reasoning models support two additional options:
+Reasoning models support additional settings and response metadata:

-- You can use request
+You can use

 experimental_providerMetadata

-option, which determines the maximum number of both reasoning and output tokens that the model generates. - You can use response
+option, which determines the maximum number of both reasoning and output tokens that the model generates. - the

 experimental_providerMetadata